-2019: After receiving a Best Management Practice for a partnership with Mahogany Youth Corporation, FSG continued to offer hands-on marine education, including shark-tagging with scientists, to under-performing inner-city students.
-A study of 579 participants showed significant improvement in academic performance and reduced risk factors such as unexcused absences and tardiness.
-Many students are reaching academic levels comparable to their peers (& ELWD 4.1), p.
+2019: After receiving a Best Management Practic for a partnership with Mahogany Youth Corporat FSG continued to offer hands-on marine education, including shark-tagging with scientists, to under-performing inner-city students.
+A study o 579 participants showed significant improvemen in academic performance and reduced risk facto such as unexcused absences and tardiness.
+Many students are reaching academic levels comparab to their peers (& ELWD 4.1), p.
 134.

-2020: FSG supported the Natural Geography in Shore Areas (NaGISA) program at Niceville High School, one of 14 field projects of the Census of Marine Life (CoML), which has helped 60-80% of participating students (94 during 2020-21) pursue STEM fields, with alumni working at prestigious organizations like Oak Ridge National Laboratory, p.
+to their peers (& ELWD 4.1), p.
+134. Initiative that included the Georgia, Puerto Rico, Hawaii, and Guam programs to sponsor 24 professionals recruited through the Gulf and 2020: FSG supported the Natural Geography in Shore Caribbean Fisheries Institute to attend university Areas (NaGISA) program at Niceville High School, courses, boosting their skills and confidence one of 14 field projects of the Census of Marine Life in marine resource management.
+Through the (CoML), which has helped 60-80% of participating enhanced capacity generated from this program, students (94 during 2020-21) pursue STEM fields, FSG helped launch a \$46 million marine spatial with alumni working at prestigious organizations planning project in the Caribbean, p.
+158. like Oak Ridge National Laboratory, p.
 158.